 Rode goes immersive

-My favorite audio equipment manufacturer, Rode, announced their first release in a new innovative line of VR and surround-sound microphone – Soundfield NT-SF1.
-It could be the perfect mic for a range of applications, from music recording through to capturing 3D soundscapes for VR applications.
+My favorite audio equipment manufacturer, Rode, announced their first release in a new innovative line of VR and surround-sound microphones – Soundfield NT-SF1.
+It could be the perfect mic for a range of applications, from music recording to capturing 3D soundscapes for VR applications.

 ATOMOS Ninja 5 + proRes RAW